JustArtiom/wrapdactyl/README.md

 })
 ```
 The option `checkInterval` offers you the opotunity to check the configuration in an interval of time
-Now the wrapper is ready to use! have fun with it 👍
+Now the wrapper is ready to use! have fun with it. 👍

 # 💻 How Cache Works:
 *⚠️Warning: This function spams your panel api*